 893.628 Gaming and Media Design for Learning

 This course provides an overview of the learning theories, best practices, and classroom application models involved with incorporating educational games and simulations into a learning environment.
-The use of current and emerging technologies found in the commercial gaming arena can be applied for educational effect.
-The past and present application of virtual environments and 3-D modeling in education will be explored, with a view toward the projected future use of these technologies to engage students in tomorrow's schools.
+The use of current and emerging technologies found in the gaming arena will be explored and documented for classroom application.
 This course brings together cultural, business, government, and technical perspectives on developing and integrating electronic gaming techniques and technologies to enhance and enrich learning.
 Course participants will develop an understanding of the current trends (technical and sociological) in computer and console gaming, and what can be learned and applied from the world of gaming to positively affect teaching and learning.
 They will also experience an authentic creative process when they explore the game design process.

 893.632 Data-Driven Decision-Making for Schools and Organizations